 - Uniform: All houses should undergo a uniform settlement, which means all four corners drop evenly with no tilting or uneven dropping.

 - Tilting: Suppose you built a new home and two years later, your floor system appears uneven.
 The bigger picture may suggest that your house appears to be tilting or leaning.
 This means that one corner has sunk, whereas the other stayed in place.
-Because your foundation is still safely intact, tilting settlement doesn’t usually pose great danger.
+Because your foundation is still safely intact, the tilting settlement doesn’t usually pose great danger.

 - Differential: This is a form of foundation damage where a part of your foundation drops or shifts.
 Obvious signs include severe vertical cracks on your exterior and interior walls.
 This is when structural damage is at play.